helidon-io/helidon/docs/se/guides/webclient.md

 5. Send an HTTP GET request
 6. Print out the metric result
 <!--@mdc :: -->

-in the source code.
+As demonstrated, using the configuration file reduces the amount of code needed in the source code.
 For more information about metrics, see the [Helidon Metrics Guide](metrics.md).